Physics Mentor, IIT Madras | Updated on - Jun 28, 2026

 Capacitor with mixed dielectric (5 marks)

-Energy lost on connection
+Energy is lost on the connection

 Spherical capacitor